 Testicular pain can mean a lot of things for men beyond that it’s not going to be a great day.
-Whether your balls hurt as a result of a rogue baseball at little league practice or a serious underlying medical issue, discomfort, swelling, urologists confirm that pain in balls are no joke.
-So if you’re wondering “Why do my balls hurt?”
-Here are some of the reasons a man might experience discomfort in the family jewels.
+Whether your balls hurt as a result of a rogue hop of a baseball at little league practice, a lightning bolt striking one morning, or a growing ache over time, potentially indicating a serious underlying medical issue, urologists confirm that pain in balls are no joke.
+So if you’re wondering “Why do my balls hurt?” here are some of the reasons a man might experience discomfort in the family jewels.

 1. Blunt Trauma